 The program collaborated with Children's Hospital of Michigan to develop a curriculum for nurse anesthetists that would mirror their existing residency fellowship program.
-In 2001, Wayne State University approved the program's request to offer a post-masters certificate in Pediatric Anesthesia.
-Today, more than 12 certified registered nurse anesthetists (CRNAs) make up a cohesive team of anesthesiologists and CRNAs, and Children's Hospital of Michigan is one of our clinical sites for our students.
+In 2001, Wayne State University approved the program's request to offer a post-master's certificate.
+Today, more than 12 certified registered nurse anesthetists make up a cohesive team of anesthesiologists and CRNAs, and Children's Hospital of Michigan is one of our clinical sites for our students.

 A similar collaborative approach was used with the Pharmaceutical Sciences department to offer a track for our graduates.
 Currently, the program has partnered with the School of Medicine Pharmacology Department offering nurse anesthesia students and graduates a unique opportunity to pursue a PhD in pharmacology.
 The program partnered with the School of Medicine Pharmacology department to offer a dual degree, a DNAP degree and a PhD in Pharmacology.
 This innovative opportunity is offered to a select number of students each year.

 The dedicated faculty are instrumental in helping the program achieve these milestones, and as such, we are proud to be ranked as one of the top 25 graduate nurse anesthesia programs in the nation by U.S. News and World Report.
 In addition, many dedicated faculty share their commitment to our students' success and several students tell stories about how they explored the benefits of the role of nurse anesthetists with their future goals.

 A premier university in the heart of Detroit

 As Michigan's only urban research university, Wayne State is known for academic and research excellence, success across a diverse student body, and meaningful community engagement.
 Here are a few ways we stand out: